 In the first instance please discuss your complaint with the staff member concerned.
-Where the issue cannot be resolved at this stage, and you wish to make a formal complaint, please complete a feedback form which is available at reception or can be downloaded from the website, by letter to the practice as soon as possible, ideally within a matter of days.
-This will enable the practice to get a clear picture of the circumstances surrounding the complaint.
+Where the issue cannot be resolved at this stage, and you wish to make a formal complaint, This can be carried out verbally or please complete a feedback form which is available at reception or can be downloaded from the website you can also email firstname.lastname@example.org. please include all the details of the complaint, this will enable the practice to get a clear picture of the circumstances surrounding the complaint.

 Write to us at:

 The practice will acknowledge your complaint within three working days of receiving your complaint and aim to have investigated your complaint within thirty working days of the date you raised it with us.
 At this stage, you should be offered an explanation or a meeting.